Blackbird (Beatles song): Cover versions

-"Blackbird" was the eighth-most-recorded song of all time as of December 2008.

 Crosby, Stills & Nash recorded a version in February of 1969 during sessions for their debut album; it was later released on their box set of 1991.
 Concert versions by the trio can also be found on the document of their 1974 tour as well as the 2019 expanded set of performances from the Woodstock Festival.

 In 2008, Scottish folk musician Julie Fowlis sang "Blackbird" in Scottish Gaelic on a recording commissioned by Mojo magazine to celebrate The White Album's 40th anniversary.
 The song has subsequently been part of her live repertoire.

 In 2010, Chris Colfer covered the song in the musical series Glee, which was included in the soundtrack album Glee: The Music Presents the Warblers.
 The version peaked at number 37 on the Billboard Hot 100, becoming the song's highest placement on the chart until Beyoncé's 2024 cover.

 In 2015, Dave Grohl performed "Blackbird" during the 88th Academy Awards' "In Memoriam" segment.
+In 2019, Hiromi Uehara did an improvized jazz piano version of the song on her album Spectrum (Hiromi album).